 Other Feature Articles

 EACH month we bring you a video from Whilton Marina’s About Narrowboating channel on YouTube.
 There are currently 56 films covering everything from Blacking a Narrowboat to Different Types of Handrails.
-This video shows what a weed hatch is and how you check it.
+Here we look at how to empty a cassette toilet in a narrowboat.

 ♦ CO alarms up for grabs